CiaraStrawberry/svd-temporal-controlnet/README.md

 ## Notes
 - **Focus on Central Object:** The system tends to extract motion features primarily from a central object and, occasionally, from the background.
 It's best to avoid overly complex motion or obscure objects.
-- **Simplicity in Motion:** Stick to motions that svd can handle effortlessly, even without the controlnet.
-This ensures consistency and better output quality.
+- **Simplicity in Motion:** Stick to motions that svd can handle well without the controlnet.
+This ensures it will be able to apply the motion.

 ## Acknowledgements
 - **Diffusers Team:** For the svd implementation.